 How will therapy help?

 Therapy provides a safe confidential place, away from your daily life, where you can explore issues and feelings which are causing you difficulty.
 Talking to a friend or relative can be helpful but sometimes it is easier to share your concerns with someone who won’t feel angry, disappointed or upset with what you say.
 At other times it is useful to have someone to explore the choices that are right for you and not what others might think or want you to do.
 As a qualified therapist I have been trained to help you understand what is it that causes you to feel a certain way, why you keep repeating distressing life choices and how to begin living differently.
 I offer open-ended or short-term therapy.
 We will usually meet at the same time each week.

 What does therapy involve?

 Often when people come to see me they are looking for relief from the distress they are experiencing.
 Understandably people want to see some immediate results, especially when they are in emotional pain.
 However, I am not like a doctor who can prescribe a cure that will work quickly.
 All therapy takes time and no one can instantly take the pain away.

 It is important you talk to me about what your expectations and needs are.
 The more you can communicate about yourself – bodily sensations, emotions and thoughts – the more I will be able to explore what matters to you.
-If you’re not sure what to tell me, then don’t worry, we can explore what’s going on for you and what I can offer some reflections and ideas that might be helpful.
+If you’re not sure what to tell me, then don’t worry, we can explore what’s going on for you and I may offer some reflections and ideas that might be helpful.
 To start with some people find it is easier to write down their needs before we meet.